poofcash/poofcash/README.md

 ## Deploying on IPFS

-After generating a build, add the `build/` directory to any IPFS node
+Anyone can help make the Poof interface available across the world.
+To do so, take the latest release (usually a zip), unzip it, and add it to an IPFS node.
+The easiest way to add (and free!) is through https://pinata.cloud/

 ## Listing your relayer